daniel-xyz/vitrino-web/README.md

 ### Database

 When starting the app with the "heroku local" command, the app will try to connect to the mongoDB database specified in the ".env"-file.
-If the connection can't be established or you started the app not within the heroku environment, the app will look for a local running mongoDB.
+If the connection can't be established or you haven't started the app within the heroku environment, it will look for a local running mongoDB.

 ### Testing